Computer animated movies, based on 3D models and 2D illustrations, are an effective way of maintaining attention and improving recall of the material.

 Images can be used across a variety of platforms including the web, print publications, and social media.
 These illustrations are faster to create than movies and interactive projects.
 Scientific accuracy and clarity are key.

 Data visualization, interface design, charts, informational graphics, and posters are all different platforms that require an expert designer to effectively communicate with the learner.
-Information that is beautiful and well organized will be better understood and remembered.
+Information that is beautiful and well-organized will be better understood and remembered.
+Principles of design applied to non-visual processes, with the end user in mind, can offer new insights.
+Often known as "design-thinking", and rooted in empathy for the end-user, this process strengthens the final outcome of any project.

 The 3D technology we use to create illustrations and animations can also be used to reconstruct serial data such as CT scans, MRI studies, and more.
 We are also capable of incorporating proteins from the PDB and other sources into animations and illustrations to ensure accuracy.